 How do your marketing publications drive results?
-It is necessary to build a business case for your global communications or are you diluting your brand.
+It is necessary to build a business case for your global communications or you risk diluting your brand.

 We are passionate about opening minds and shaping perspectives of people and organizations as they create communications for their global audiences.
 By making organizations aware of the impact that culture and values have on the language in their communications and connecting that with their overall strategic business goals, we can bring the global community a little closer together.
 In effect, we can be a catalyst for global change… person by person, communication by communication.

-We seek to shape perspectives that your multilingual communications is a valuable element of your brand assets, instead of it being a commodity purchase that risks diluting your brand.
+We seek to shape perspectives that your multilingual communications are a valuable element of your brand assets, instead of it being a commodity purchase that risks diluting your brand.
 With translating an organization’s marketing publications, we consider brand equity.
 How is the brand affected by translation?
 Does the organization’s brand risk dilution at any point in the process?
 Do you maintain a consistent brand while respecting cultural nuances?
 Is there a strategy for global brand consistency?

 To answer these questions, we look at the critical processes around the creation of an organization’s source publications and translations.
 It’s important to be able to identify gaps in the processes that can be improved and prioritize objectives throughout the whole Content Lifecycle.
 Management of these critical process steps can bring internal process efficiency affecting the multilingual communication strategy while also protecting the brand identity.